 Workers bear the brunt of every workplace emergency.
 Even if you don’t have a union, you can come together with your coworkers to demand that your employer protect workers and address your urgent concerns.
 Here are some ideas on what to demand of your employer.

-When you present your demands and take action, your boss may respond in a number of ways that try to minimize the need for changes or may even illegally retaliate against workers.
-It’s important to inoculate your coworkers for various scenarios so you’ll be able to respond collectively and effectively.
+When you present your demands and take action, your boss may respond in a number of ways to try and minimize the need for changes or may even illegally retaliate against workers.
+It’s important to inoculate your coworkers against any possible outcome so you’ll be able to respond collectively and effectively.

 Contact your EWOC organizer to help prepare yourself and your coworkers for reactions from the boss.